LSEG-API-Samples/Article.RDP.JavaScript.HTTP-Proxy/README.md

 2. [Node.js](https://nodejs.org/en/) JavaScript runtime.
 3. Internet connection.

 Please contact your Refinitiv's representative to help you to access the RDP account and services.
-You can find more detail regarding the RDP access credentials set up from the lease see the *Getting Started for User ID* section of [Getting Start with Refinitiv Data Platform article](https://developers.refinitiv.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article.
+You can find more detail regarding the RDP access credentials set up from the lease see the *Getting Started for User ID* section of [Getting Start with Refinitiv Data Platform](https://developers.refinitiv.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article.

 ##  <a id="project_files"></a>Project files
 This example project contains the following files and folders